szweibel/javascripting-graduate-student-old/workshop/Javascript.md

 ![Stack Overflow](/images/stack_overflow_example.png)

 Always, take a quick look at the question to make sure it's relevant to your problem.
 Then scroll down through the answers and the discussions to find what you're looking for.
 You may also notice snarky debates—another "feature" of Stack Overflow.
+(Unfortunately, in many cases this is why I wouldn't recommend _asking_ questions as a beginner on StackOverflow, as folks and moderators can be less than friendly.
+It is still a great place for _finding_ answers through search, however).
 In this particular case, there are many, many answers, and almost each one is a different way to solve the problem.
 It is worth pointing out that this question was asked over 12 years ago, which is something you might want to consider, as some things may possibly be out of date.
 In any case, there is a plethora of information on the page that should help point you in the right direction.

 As you might imagine, implementing code snippets from Stack Overflow is an incredibly common practice, and is even the source of many jokes, like this meme: